ariga/atlas-action/README.md

 ### `ariga/atlas-action/agent`

-Run an [Atlas Agent](https://atlasgo.io/cloud/agents) that execute cloud jobs on your database.
+Run an [Atlas Agent](https://atlasgo.io/monitoring/overview) that pick up jobs from atlas cloud (such as taking snapshot), and runs them on database connection you [configured](https://atlasgo.io/monitoring/quickstart#3-connect-atlas-to-your-database) in atlas cloud via the agent.

 #### Inputs